janfuhrer/it-security-docs/docs/themes/Public Key Infrastructure.md

 **Core questions**
 - How can a user verify that a public key actually belongs to the person that claims to own this public key?
-- How does an application find the correct public key of a certificaate issuer?
+- How does an application find the correct public key of a certificate issuer?

 **Additional questions**
 - How do we keep private keys safe?
 - How do we distribute information if someone lost control over their private key?

-A PKI allows us to recognize which public key belongs to whom, which manages certication, and establishes trust.
+A PKI allows us to recognize which public key belongs to whom which manages certification and establishes trust.

 ## Private PKI